 Five/fifths of shame

 For African-American citizens, the painful spectre of “three/fifths of a person” hovers over the whole conversation.
 The original U.S. Constitution declared that many of their ancestors were to be counted in that insulting way by the original U.S. Census - an historical indignity that is hard to forget.

 Today, the questions of “Do I count?” and “Will I be counted?” remain vivid in communities of color.

 An urgent focal point of this conversation is the U.S. Census that will be conducted this year, in the extraordinarily difficult context of the COVID-19 pandemic.

 “Under our system of government, we have long known that those who aren’t counted don’t count for purposes of drawing legislative districts and distributing federal dollars,” Bradford Berry, general counsel of the NACCP, wrote recently in the Washington Post.
 “But the risks tied to the 2020 survey are especially worrisome.”

 Diverse communities with high minority and immigrant populations worry about just how hard, given the policies and rhetoric of the current administration, the Census plans to work to make sure all Americans are counted.

 For example, they note that for the first time since the 1950 count, the Commerce Department, which runs the Census Bureau, had wanted to ask respondents whether they are U.S. citizens - which they fear will intimidate non-citizens from taking part in the survey.
-On the same day the Roberts court essentially punted on gerrymandering (again), it did please voting rights advocates by ruling that the Commerce Department had not come up with a good reason to ask that question.
+On the same day last year that the Roberts Court essentially punted on gerrymandering (again), it did please voting rights advocates by ruling that the Commerce Department had not come up with a good reason to ask that question.

 In the modern world, issues intertwine in complicated ways.